musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 The interesting part is when we get to provisioning our LAMP stack.

+I will try and explain everything but if you're feeling impatient I have also put up this configuration on [GitHub](https://github.com/musonic/vagrant-salt-servergrove) where you can either just look at the code or download it.

 ### Let's Give It A Bash

 ServerGrove usefully provide publically available repositories of all the software that they install on their VPSs.
 The question is, how do we use them?